 Patellar subluxation is when the patella rides suddenly up the side of its groove, but does not fully dislocate.

-The event creates the J-sign - a sudden swing of the patella to the outer aspect with each knee extension, after which it returns to the groove.
+As the patient straightens the knee, the patella suddenly shifts over the the lateral side.
+The event during knee examination is recorded as a positive 'J-sign' - a sudden swing of the patella to the outer aspect with each knee extension, after which it returns to the groove.

 What causes patellar subluxation?